Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

-Geometrically, $A_\mu$ is a connection $1$-form.
-One distinguishes \emph{small} and \emph{large} gauge transformations: the former are continuously connected to the identity, whereas the latter are not.
-Even if gauge symmetries are not genuine symmetries of QFTs, they often have dramatic consequences, among which the Coleman--Gross theorem \cite{Coleman:1973sx}.
+Contrarily to global symmetries, gauge symmetries are not genuine symmetries: all states and observables of the system must be gauge-invariant.
+Gauging a global symmetry is, in essence, similar to quotienting states and observables by this symmetry, which leads to a new theory without the original symmetry.
+Nevertheless, gauge symmetries do have physical consequences.
+For instance, gauge symmetries induce \emph{Gauss-like laws}, and are essential to construct Lagrangian asymptotically-free theories, a result known as the \emph{Coleman--Gross theorem} \cite{Coleman:1973sx}.

-\begin{remark} A frequent occurrence of gauge symmetries is in $d$-dimensional quantum field theories where certain elementary fields are differential form $A^{(k)}$ of degree $k\geq 1$, which enter the action through their exterior derivative $\mathrm{d}A^{(k)}$.
+\begin{remark} Gauge symmetries frequently occur in $d$-dimensional quantum field theories involving differential forms $A^{(k)}$ of degree $k\geq 1$ entering the action through their exterior derivative $\mathrm{d}A^{(k)}$.
 Due to the property $\mathrm{d}\circ\mathrm{d}=0$, the action remains invariant under the transformation $A^{(k)}\rightarrow A^{(k)}+\mathrm{d}B^{(k-1)}$, where $B^{(k-1)}$ is any differential form of degree $(k-1)$.
-Since $B^{(k-1)}$ can vary over spacetime, this symmetry is local, meaning it is a gauge symmetry.
+This symmetry is \emph{local}, rather than global, because $B^{(k-1)}$ is not necessarily closed (the higher-form analogue of being constant).
 When $k>1$, this is referred to as a \emph{higher-form gauge symmetry} . \end{remark}

-\paragraph{Global symmetries as topological operators}
+\subsubsection{Global symmetries as topological operators}

 The historical understanding of global symmetries is deeply rooted in Noether's first theorem.
-According to this theorem, each continuous global symmetry group $G$ gives rise to a conserved current---a 1-form $j^{(1)}_\mu(x)$ that satisfies the conservation equation $\partial^\mu j_\mu^{(1)}(x)=0$ (see e.g. \cite[Chap.
+According to this theorem, each continuous global symmetry group $G$ gives rise to a conserved current: a 1-form $j^{(1)}_\mu(x)$ that satisfies the conservation equation $\partial^\mu j_\mu^{(1)}(x)=0$ (see e.g. \cite[Chap.
 2]{DiFrancesco:1997nk}).
 For instance, in the theory defined by \Cref{Eq:freescalar}, the conserved current associated with the global $\mathrm{U}(1)$ symmetry previously discussed takes the following form: